 Microsoft introduced a robust Backup and Restore Tool in Windows 7, that let users create backups of their User files as well as System Images.
 The procedure to Backup and Restore files in Windows 10 changed, but you can still use the Windows 7 Backup and Restore Tool in Windows 10.
 This tool also lets you create backups on to a separate drive on your computer.
 Lets us see how to create backups of your User files as well as System Images using this tool in Windows 10.

 Open Control Panel and click open the Backup and Restore (Windows 7) applet.
 Click on the Set up backup link to commence.

 You will be asked where you want to save your backup.
-You may select another drive, and external hard drive or a network drive.
+You may select another drive, and an external hard drive or a network drive.
 In this example, I have selected my D Drive.

 Clicking on Next will open up a window, where you will be asked what you would like to back up.
 You may select Let Windows decide, or you may select Let me choose.